jwig22/jwig22.github.io/_posts/2024-01-16-Waze-EDA-Python-Project.markdown

 #### **`label`**

 _Binary target variable (“retained” vs “churned”) for if a user has churned anytime during the course of the month_

-This is also a categorical variable, and as such would not be plotted as a box plot.
-Plot a pie chart instead.

 ``` python